 What is Audible?

 Audible is the audio booklovers dream comes true.
-If you love reading and love even more being able to listen to audio books while walking, running, driving, or laying in bed, Audible may be for you.
+If you love reading and love even more being able to listen to an audio version of books while walking, running, driving, or laying in bed, Audible may be for you.

 Audible is a monthly subscription service that gives members access to an incredible library of books.
 The cost of the monthly membership is less than the cost of one book and you get access to multiple books throughout the month.